jupyterlab/jupyterlab/tutorial/extensions_dev.md

 ## Extension Authoring
-An Extension is a valid npm package that meets the following criteria:
+An Extension is a valid [npm package](https://docs.npmjs.com/getting-started/what-is-npm) that meets the following criteria:
-  - Exports one or more Phosphor plugins as the default export in its main file.
+  - Exports one or more JupyterLab plugins as the default export in its main file.
   - Has a `jupyterlab` key in its `package.json` which has `"extension": true` metadata.